zvapa/udacity-data-analyst-nanodegree-projects/README.md

+### Udacity Data Analyst Nanodegree projects
-### This repo includes projects I submitted for the Udacity Data Analyst Nanodegree.
+This repo includes projects I submitted for the Udacity Data Analyst Nanodegree.
-In this study program on Udacity I enjoyed learning about Python programming, SQL & inferential statistics / probability applications.
+I enjoyed learning about Python programming, SQL & inferential statistics / probability applications.
 Navigate to each project's folder for details.